HaikuArchives/Paladin/README.md

            (Code excerpt from HexVexed)

-  - Push Alt+R to compile and run your program
+  - Push 'Alt+R' to compile and run your program

 SOME VERY USEFUL FEATURES